michael-lazar/jetforce/README.md

 ### Hostname

-Because the gemini protocol sends the *whole* URL in the request, it's required that you declare which hostname your server is expecting to receive traffic under.
-Jetforce will respond to any request containing a URL that don't match your hostname with a status of ``Proxy Request Refused``.
+Because the gemini protocol sends the *whole* URL in the request, it's required that you declare the hostname that your server is expecting to receive traffic under.
+Jetforce will reject any request that doesn't match your hostname with a status of ``Proxy Request Refused``.

 Using python, you can modify this behavior to do fancy things like building a proxy server for HTTP requests.
-See [http_proxy.py](examples/http_proxy.py) for an example of how to accomplish this.
+See [http_proxy.py](examples/http_proxy.py) for an example of how this is done.

 ### Serving Files